ezweave/pretty-functional/chapters/one/one.md

 [Give it a go](https://codepen.io/ezweave/pen/YoBjyG) and see what you think.

-Basically, almost any problem you would do _impertively_ with calls to the function calling, can be solved differently in the _pretty functional_ world.
+Basically, almost any problem you would do _imperatively_ with calls to the function calling, can be solved differently in the _pretty functional_ world.
 Think about the data, not the call stack.

 __I've really only touched on recursion__, as that's not the focus of this book.
 I'm just giving you enough to be dangerous.
 For a more in depth look at various recursive approaches, I'd refer you to [Functional Light JS](https://github.com/getify/Functional-Light-JS/blob/master/manuscript/ch8.md/#chapter-8-recursion) wherein the author, Kyle Simpson goes a bit further with explaining the state of the stack and various styles of recursion.